tiktok/tiktok-opensdk-android/README.md

     <package android:name="com.ss.android.ugc.trill" />
 </queries>
 ```
+If users face the issue that TikTok is stuck on splash screen after sharing to TikTok, please ask users to manually grant Files and Media Permission to TikTok(https://support.google.com/googleplay/answer/9431959?hl=en) OR update their TikTok apps to version v26.7.0 or above.

 Sync your project and get the latest version of SDK package.
 At this point, you should already set up the basic development environment.